ros-navigation/navigation2/nav2_route/README.md

 In most cases you would export OSM for a particular area and remove any unnecessary features first.
 See `graphs/sample_graph.osm` for an example file.

+How a graph is built from the file:

-Unlike GeoJSON, OSM does not list edges explicitly: a `<way>` is a polyline of ordered `<nd ref>` node references, and two ways are connected only where they share a node id.
+- **Edges are implicit.** OSM has no edge list.
+A `<way>` is a polyline of ordered `<nd ref>` node references, and two ways connect only where they share a node id.
+- **Junctions are the shared nodes.** A node referenced by more than one way, or sitting at the end of a way, becomes a graph node.
+The rest are shape points and are skipped, which keeps the graph sparse.
+- **One edge per section.** Each way is split at its junctions, and every section between two junctions becomes an edge.

-Edge direction comes from each way's `oneway` tag: `yes`, `true`, or `1` follows the way's node order, `-1` or `reverse` runs the opposite order, and `no` or a missing tag is bidirectional.
+- **Direction comes from `oneway`.** `yes`, `true`, or `1` follows the way's node order, `-1` or `reverse` runs the opposite order, and `no` or a missing tag is bidirectional.

-A `.osm` here is treated as a purpose-built route graph, so the choice of which edges are preferable is left to the edge scoring plugins, which can read each way's tags.
+- **Every way is kept.** There is no filtering by `highway` type, so which edges are preferable is left to the edge scoring plugins.

-Coordinates are converted from latitude/longitude into the map frame using robot_localization's `FromLLArray` service, so the graph uses the same datum as the robot's localization. **This means `navsat_transform_node` has to be running when the graph is loaded.** The graph loads during the Route Server's `configure` transition (or on a `set_route_graph` request), and that load blocks on the service, so if it is unavailable the transition fails.
+- **Coordinates come from robot_localization.** Latitude and longitude are converted into the map frame with the `FromLLArray` service, so the graph uses the same datum as the robot's localization.

+**`navsat_transform_node` has to be running when the graph is loaded.** The graph loads during the Route Server's `configure` transition (or on a `set_route_graph` request) and that load blocks on the service, so the transition fails if it is unavailable.

 Parameters, namespaced under the name the plugin is given in your `graph_file_loader` config: